Unleash/unleash/website/docs/feature-flag-tutorials/use-cases/gradual-rollout.md

 You can configure your gradual rollout strategy using the following parameters in Unleash:

 -   **rollout percentage** (0-100%) determines the number of users you want to enable the feature flag for
 -   **stickiness** is how Unleash guarantees that the same user gets the same features every time.
 Stickiness is useful when you want to show a feature to only a subset of users.
 The same `userId` and the same rollout percentage should give predictable results.
-Configuration that should be supported:
+Paramers that are supported:
     -   **default** - Unleash chooses the first value present on the context in defined order `userId`, `sessionId`, `random`.
     -   **userId** - guaranteed to be sticky on `userId`.
 If `userId` is not present, the behavior would be `false`
     -   **sessionId** - guaranteed to be sticky on `sessionId`.
 If `sessionId` not present the behavior would be `false`.